 Risks Associated with Inversion Table Therapy

-Although a number of people have reportedly achieved success using this method, there is very little scientific evidence to back up the efficacy of the method and a lot of medical experts are skeptical about it.
+Although several people have reportedly achieved success using this method, there is very little scientific evidence to back up the method’s efficacy, and a lot of medical experts are skeptical about it.

 They have raised a few points which suggest that inversion tables are not ideal for spinal pain relief.
 In fact, the procedure is known to carry some risks, which include:

 - During an inversion therapy session, there is a surge in blood pressure.
 The pressure on the eyes (glaucoma) also increases when you’re turned upside down.
-As a result of this, the inversion table is very dangerous, especially for people suffering from glaucoma, high blood pressure, and heart-related diseases.
+As a result, the inversion table is hazardous, especially for people suffering from glaucoma, high blood pressure, and heart-related diseases.

 - It is not safe to hang down for too long as it can cause blood pressure to the head.
 This can lead to a coma or even death.
-You should not stay inverted for too long at a time.
+It would be best if you did not stay inverted for too long at a time.
 Ideally, a session should not last for more than 30 minutes.

 - Furthermore, if you’re not careful when strapping yourself to an inversion table, it can be dangerous because you can fall off the table and hit your head against a hard object.
 Hence you need to be careful and meticulous.